SC tire manufacturer being sued over unpaid bills for second time in 2 months

 "While S.C.
 Commerce is not aware of such issues, we would defer to the company to address any business-specific questions," Clark said.
 "S.C.
 Commerce remains committed to Giti’s success in South Carolina."

-The Post and Courier tried to contact Giti about the allegations in the lawsuits.
-The company did not respond to several messages or phone calls left at its South Carolina offices and its headquarters in California.
+In each instance, the Trump administration denied Giti's requests, even as the company explained how the extra cost of the tariffs would harm its new factory in the United States.

+"This administration has long championed domestic manufacturing," Giti's attorneys argued.
+"It should therefore support policies that encourage companies to open manufacturing facilities in the United States, not penalize them for doing so."

-Pete Wilson, a Chester County councilman, said local officials weren't informed of any financial problems at the plant either.
-He'd read about the earlier complaint against Giti, but had not been aware other creditors were pursuing Giti in federal court.
+Pete Wilson, a Chester County councilman, said local officials weren't informed about why Giti wasn't able to keep up with its bills.
+He'd read about the lawsuit filed against Giti in August, but had not been aware other creditors were now pursuing the company in federal court.